lanl/cdss/curStaff.md

 <div style="display:inline-block">
 <img src="images/hlim_ment.jpg" style="margin-right:15px; width: 50%; float: left;"/>

-CCS-2 Computational Physics and Methods
+CCS-2 Computational Physics and Methods. <br>

 Hyun Lim is a staff scientist in CCS-2 with a background gravitational physics, astrophysics, and applied mathematics.
 He has experiences developing various multi-physics codes both Eulerian and Lagrangian frames to solve problems in astrophysics and magnetohydrodynamics.
-He also works on scalable numerical methods including adaptive mesh refinement and linear solvers.
+He also works on scalable numerical methods including adaptive mesh refinement and linear solvers. <br>

 Hyun Lim is an alumnus of the 2016 summer school class.
 </div>